dlab-berkeley/programming-fundamentals/1-5_scripts.md

 original-human-rights-2004.TXT	original-human-rights-2009.TXT
 ~~~

-Sure enough, our script has created a directory `backup` with copies of the files in our current directory, with the prefix `original-` added to the filenames.
+Sure enough, our script has made copies of the files in our current directory, with the prefix `original-` added to the filenames, and put them in the directory `backup`.

 > ## Text vs. Whatever
 >